CameronASC20/Game-Project/README.md

 # Game-Project

+Name: Hop!

+Jump over obstacles until you reach the end.

 Approach taken:

-Win conditon - defeat all enemies
+Win conditon - clear the level

-Player controls - WASD
+Player controls - Spacebar

-Enemies spawn until specific number of enemies are dead

-Enemies will attack you

-If touched by an enemy, GAME OVER! will appear
+Obstacles will appear from the right side of your screen and move to the left

-After specific number of enemies are gone, boss appears
+After specific number of obstacles are cleared, you win